mainframed/docker-jcc/readme.md

 # JCC Docker Container

 This container is based on debian buster (10).
-It uses Paul Winters `jcc` which can be used to compile C programs for use on IBM mainframes.
+It uses Jason Paul Winters `jcc` which can be used to compile C programs for use on IBM mainframes.

 The compiler is available here: https://github.com/mvslovers/jcc